Companioning for pregnancy loss

 A safe space to share your doubts, fears, or anger with God

-Talking through a crisis of faith brought on by pregnancy loss or infertility
+Talking through a crisis of faith brought on by pregnancy loss

-Birth story processing for loss
+Birth story processing for miscarriage or stillbirth

 A spiritual conversation partner in discussing when to try again, or whether you want to